Junior Henry BSC (HONS), MBACP (Registered)

 All counselling sessions current are held online via Zoom

 My practice based in Croydon which is located a short distance from the Central shopping centre.
 Getting to it is easy you can take an overground train to either West or East Croydon BR Stations and walk the short distance to the practice.
 Alternatively, you can take a tram to Croydon Central Tramslink stop or get on any of the many buses travelling to Central Croydon and walk the short distance to the practice.

 Who benefits from counselling?

 Often people seek counselling for a wide range of difficulties that have affected their way of thinking or their self-worth.
 Taking the time to talk to an experienced therapist will give you a better understanding of yourself and the concerns that may have left you feeling anxious and unable to cope.

 What can he provide?

-In addition, he is a member of UKCP (UK Council for psychotherapy) and the BACP (British Association for counselling and Psychotherapy) which means he is compelled by their code of conduct and ethics to work professionally within their ethical framework to a high standard.
+In addition, I am a member of UKCP (UK Council for psychotherapy) and the BACP (British Association for Counselling and Psychotherapy) which means I am compelled by their code of conduct and ethics to work professionally within their ethical framework to a high standard.

 Training, qualifications & experience

 Areas of Training